guozanhua/2d/README.md

 Generating Spritesheets
 -----------------------

 We have a Python script Source\BuildSystem\spritesheet.py that can be used to generate a sprite sheet.
-Just pass in either a folder or
+Just pass in either a folder or set of files and it will call [Shoebox][1], generate the spritesheet along with needed XML files, and copy it to the Assets folder.

 Credits
 -------